magento/devdocs/guides/v2.0/cloud/release-notes/CloudReleaseNotes101.7.md

 github_link: cloud/release-notes/CloudReleaseNotes101.7.md
 ---

-These Release Notes provide up-to-date information about changes, additions, and fixes to the Magento Commerce (Cloud) version 2.1.7, `magento-cloud-configuration` releases 101.7.3, 101.7.4, 101.7.5, and 101.7.6.
+These Release Notes provide up-to-date information about changes, additions, and fixes to the {{site.data.var.ece}} version 2.1.7, `magento-cloud-configuration` releases 101.7.3, 101.7.4, 101.7.5, and 101.7.6.

 ## Changes and enhancements in this release {#changes-and-enhancements-in-this-release}